Harjas12/Flix/README.md

 - [ ] Customize the selection effect of the cell (+1pt)
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)

-The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How to create table cells that scale to the size needed
+2. Gain a better understaning of the dispatch queue and asynchronous tasks

 ## Video Walkthrough